wmorgan/dcos-docs/1.8/usage/service-discovery/load-balancing-vips/index.md

 ## Potential Roadblocks
 ### IP Overlay
-If the VIP address that's specified is used elsewhere in the network is can prove problematic.
+Problems can arise if the VIP address that you specified is used elsewhere in the network.
 Although the VIP is a 3-tuple, it is best to ensure that the IP dedicated to the VIP is only in use by the load balancing software and isn't in use at all in your network.
 Therefore, you should choose IPs from the RFC1918 range.

 ### IPSet
 You must have the command ipset installed.
 If you do not, you may see an error like: